 The Vuz Moto Motorcycle Tent really was designed with bikers in mind.

-There’s enough room for two people to sprawl or three people to sleep comfortably alongside a spacious motorbike compartment.
+There’s enough room in this motorcycle camping tent for two people to sprawl or three people to sleep comfortably alongside a spacious motorbike compartment.
 In fact, there’s so much space you can even whip your toolkit out and use it as a garage if you need to do any mid-trip repairs, a feature that we absolutely love.

 Despite its impressive size (18 ft long when assembled!), it packs down pretty small, and it isn’t too heavy either.
 We also love that there are four entry points so you can slip in and out without causing chaos.